 If you have multiple visitor types, you can configure different sign-in fields based on the Visitor type.

 Within Envoy Visitors, it’s important to know that there are a few different types of sign-in fields.

-The is a system field that’s built into Envoy Visitors.
+This is a system-generated field that’s built into Envoy Visitors.
 It’s used to collect the visitor’s name.
-It does require full name (i.e., the name must contain a space to designate first & last name have been provided).
+It does require a full name (i.e., the name must contain a space to designate first & last name have been provided).

 Based on the information provided in these fields, Envoy will “know” if a visitor is a returning visitor and has signed in at your location before.
 If so, their sign-in fields may automatically populate, and they may be able to skip signing any legal documents and/or taking a photo.
 At this time, the names of these fields will always appear as “Your email address” and “Your phone number,” and cannot be edited.

 The “Your email address” field gets added automatically when the Returning visitors detection feature is enabled.
 If you do not wish to collect any visitor contact information, disable Returning visitors then delete the email address and phone number fields.